maheshreddygali/documentation-user/accounting/fiscal_localizations/localizations/peru.rst

 Journals
 ~~~~~~~~

-Additional to the standard fields on the Journals,for the Peruvian localization When creating
+When creating Sales Journals, the following information must be filled, in addition to the standard
-sales journals the next information must be filled in:
+fields on the Journals:

 Use Documents
 *************

-This field is used to define if the journal will use Document Types, it’s only applicable on
+This field is used to define if the journal will use Document Types.
+It is only applicable to
-Purchase and Sales journals which are the ones that can be related to the different set of
+Purchase and Sales journals, which are the ones that can be related to the different set of
 document types available in Peru.
-By default all the sales journals created use documents.
+By default, all the sales journals created use documents.

 Electronic Data Interchange
 ***************************